JordanBelmont/dpad/README.md

 # Description

 *D-Pad* is a jukebox preloaded with a number of classic video-game tunes.
+Git test.

 ## Feature
 The main feature of *D-Pad* is a fully-responsive music player fitted with play/pause, next, previous and mute buttons as well as volume and song-time sliders.